 Mobilization efforts are one of the most important factors to consider when explaining voter turnout.
 People are more likely to turn out to vote when they have been asked to do so.
-The increased mobilization of young people, and especially young people of color, is commonly cited as one of the main reasons behind high levels of youth turnout in 2008 and 2012.^x

-Table 2.4 below shows the percentages of youth ages 18-29 who reported being contacted to vote in the four most recent presidential elections.
+The increased mobilization of young people, and especially young people of color, is commonly cited as one of the main reasons behind high levels of youth turnout in 2008 and 2012.10 who reported being contacted to vote in the four most recent presidential elections.
 For the most part, white youth reported being contacted more frequently than black and Latino youth, especially for contact by political parties.
 However, the gaps between racial groups closed significantly over this time period.
 Contact rates among white youth remained relatively stable over this period; among black youth, the rate of contact by political parties doubled between 2004 and 2008 and increased again in 2012.
-More than twice as many Latino youth reported being contacted by a party in the 2008 election compared with 2000, and this figure doubled again in the 2012 election.
+Almost twice as many Latino youth reported being contacted by a party in the 2008 election compared with 2000, and this figure doubled again in the 2012 election.
 These data perhaps indicate the importance of the Latino vote to the campaigns in 2012.